X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ## 4.2 Geppetto SoundWave Player Component

-The Geppetto SoundWave Player Component is a Blueprint Actor Component that inherit from the [Geppetto Base Component](#41-geppetto-base-component) and can be used to play Geppetto animation on a `Skeletal Mesh` using the function [USkeletalMeshComponent::SetMorphTarget](https://dev.epicgames.com/documentation/unreal-engine/API/Runtime/Engine/Components/USkeletalMeshComponent/SetMorphTarget), syncing it with a `USoundWave` played through an `Audio Component`.
+The Geppetto SoundWave Player Component is a Blueprint Actor Component that inherits from the [Geppetto Base Component](#41-geppetto-base-component) and can be used to play Geppetto animation on a `Skeletal Mesh` using the function [USkeletalMeshComponent::SetMorphTarget](https://dev.epicgames.com/documentation/unreal-engine/API/Runtime/Engine/Components/USkeletalMeshComponent/SetMorphTarget), syncing it with a `USoundWave` played through an `Audio Component`.

-This Component use **The first Skeletal Mesh Component and Audio Component** found in the owning actor.
-If you have multiple SkeletalMesh/Audio components attached to your Actor, or they are not directly attached to the owning Actor, or if you rely on an other method to animate your Skeletal Mesh (such as an Animation Blueprint), we recommand you to create a new [Geppetto Component](#41-geppetto-base-component) that inherit from the Geppetto SoundWave Player Component and override the logic to put your instead.
-More information on the chapter [Component Inheritance](#42---component-inheritance).
+This Component uses **The first Skeletal Mesh Component and Audio Component** found in the owning actor.
+If you have multiple SkeletalMesh/Audio components attached to your Actor, or they are not directly attached to the owning Actor, or if you rely on another method to animate your Skeletal Mesh (such as an Animation Blueprint), we recommend you to create a new [Geppetto Component](#41-geppetto-base-component) that inherits from the Geppetto SoundWave Player Component and override the logic to put yours instead.
+More information in the chapter [Component Inheritance](#42---component-inheritance).

 > [!IMPORTANT]
-> Because Metahuman Blueprint Actor have multiple Skeletal Mesh Component and use custom Controls to animate the face, you **must** create a new child Blueprint Component that inherit from this component, and do not use the Geppetto SoundWave Player Component directly.
-You can find more information on the chapters [Component Inheritance](#42---component-inheritance) and [Use Geppetto with Metahuman](#TODO).
+> Because Metahuman Blueprint Actor has multiple Skeletal Mesh Components and uses custom Controls to animate the face, you **must** create a new child Blueprint Component that inherits from this component, and do not use the Geppetto SoundWave Player Component directly.
+You can find more information in the chapters [Component Inheritance](#42---component-inheritance) and [Use Geppetto with Metahuman](#TODO).

 When playing a lipsync, it generates Morph Target curves from the phonemes and emotions contained in the [DataAsset](#481-geppetto-data-asset), the [Sequence](#49-geppetto-sequence) or the [Phonemes](#4111-geppetto-phoneme) and [Emotions](#4112-geppetto-emotion) passed in parameters.
 Then it updates each MorphTarget based on the current play time which can be synced with the component tick or the current audio playback time.